syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 {% highlight vbnet %}
 [VB]

-'Load an existing Word document into DocIO instance
+'Loads an existing Word document into DocIO instance

 Dim document As New WordDocument("Bookmarks.docx", FormatType.Docx)

-'Get the bookmark instance using FindByName method of BookmarkCollection with bookmark name
+'Gets the bookmark instance by using FindByName method of BookmarkCollection with bookmark name

 Dim bookmark As Bookmark = document.Bookmarks.FindByName("Northwind")

-'Remove the bookmark named "Northwind" from Word document.
+'Removes the bookmark named "Northwind" from Word document.

 document.Bookmarks.Remove(bookmark)